matthew-brett/barts-setup/barts_setup.md

 ![Projector placement](images/projector_placement.jpg)

+See below for the section on *adjusting the projector*, when it has warmed up, and it has display signal coming from the MACBOOK.

 ### Clergy monitor

 * Put on table next to projector screen.
 Adjust angle so someone can read it from the top of the steps in the chancel.
-* Plug power into extension block.
+* Plug power into EXTENSION BLOCK.

 ![Clergy monitor](images/clergy_monitor.jpg)